PlaidWeb/publ-site/content/blog/20180518 override breadcrumb.md

 These things are already making my new personal site look way better and easier to use!
 I feel like I'm almost ready to flip the switch.

+Oh, and I also improved the [getting started guide](/getting-started), including adding basic setup instructions for Linux and Windows.
+Not that I've gotten Publ to *run* on Windows, yet, but documenting how to get the environment set up is the first step, right?